GheorgheCazacu/java/spring-mysql-docker/README.md

 ### Purpose
-The purpose of this project is to give an idea how you ca develop a spring boot application with a database but without installing on it on the local machine.
+The purpose of this project is to give an idea how you ca develop a spring boot application with a database but without installing it on your local machine.

 ### Prerequisite
 A version of docker installed locally and functional